Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 Used for thousands of years in traditional Chinese medicine, medicinal mushrooms are rich in polysaccharides and beta-glucans, both of which help protect against viruses and support overall immune function.
 Mushrooms are also high in L-ergothioneine and glutathione, extremely powerful antioxidants that protect against viruses and support the immune system.

-Reishi, shiitake, maitake, and turkey tail mushrooms are the most widely used medicinal varieties, but even culinary mushrooms such as button and porcini have the same type of immunostimulatory compounds.
+Reishi, shiitake, maitake, and turkey tail mushrooms are widely used as immune health supplements, but even culinary mushrooms such as button and porcini have the same type of immunostimulatory compounds.
 Some studies also suggest that mushrooms are even more potent when taken with ashwagandha, an Ayurvedic herb that also promotes immune function.

 Another immune-enhancing fungus related to the mushroom family is Cordyceps sinensis, which has been used for thousands of years in traditional Chinese and Tibetan medicine.
 It’s a bizarre fungus that grows on the bodies of caterpillars (modern versions are grown on grains, so they’re vegan).
 Cordyceps has powerful immunomodulatory effects and has been studied for its effects on the flu virus.
 Studies show that cordyceps has antiviral, anti-influenza properties, and appears to work in part by increasing the number of natural killer cells and the expression of proteins that regulate white blood cell activities.